qbittorrent/docker-qbittorrent-nox/Readme.md

       If you are up to test the bleeding-edge version, you can put `alpha` to get the weekly build.
     * `QBT_WEBUI_PORT` \
       This environment variable sets the port number which qBittorrent WebUI will be binded to.
+      Defaults to port `8080` if value is not set.

     #### Volumes